-Burracoppin was one of Hunt’s major depots near the start of his track, his 10th camp East of York on his 1865 Wells and Tracks Expedition.
-Today Burracoppin is a wheat farming town East of Merredin.
-Hunt’s Well is just south of the town.
+Burracoppin was one of Hunt’s major depots near the start of his track.
+It was his 10th camp east of York on his 1865 Wells and Tracks Expedition.
+Today Burracoppin is a wheat farming town north-east of Merredin on the Great Eastern Highway.
+Hunt’s Well is near Lansdowne Hill just south of the town.

 23 February 1865.
 Thursday.
 0h 30m p.m. halt at Burrancooping found the remainder of the party on sinking a well, collecting stone, timber etc. 5h p.m. discontinued sinking untill I can collect materials to build it up with at once, as it is impossible to get on with sinking it being through sand and the water coming in very fast, more than two men can bale out and keep under.